 1 of 11

 GreenArt Photography/Adobe Stock

 From seafood stew to uni pasta, there’s a variety of scrumptious ways to get your seafood fix.
-And with October designated as National Seafood Month, we’re celebrating by talking all things seafood.
+And when you find yourself craving fish for your next meal, you can rest easy knowing it's good for you.
 “Low in total calories and unhealthy saturated fat, seafood may be one of the premier foods to maximize your health,” says Misti Gueron, M.S., RDN, chief dietitian at the Khalili Center in Beverly Hills, California.
 So if you’re wondering what to eat for dinner, why not go with seafood?
 Here are nine compelling reasons why you should.

 IT HELPS WITH WEIGHT LOSS

 Regularly eating seafood as part of a healthy diet can help keep you trim.
 “Seafood is one of the most slimming foods you can get your hands on.
 It’s unbelievably low in calories,” says Karen Ansel, M.S., RDN, co-author of “Healthy in a Hurry: Simple.”
 Consider a tuna steak.
 One meaty six-ounce tuna steak contains only about 185 calories, yet it delivers 41 grams of filling protein.
 When you compare that with a six-ounce sirloin steak that tips the scale at 342 calories and packs only 35 grams of protein, the fish is the clear winner.
 In fact, a study published in the European Journal of Clinical Nutrition ranked steamed white fish, such as halibut, as the number two most filling food -- second only to the fullness factor of boiled potatoes.
 Researchers think white fish might be particularly filling due to its high protein content and influence on the hormone serotonin, which is in part responsible for hunger signals.